-WARM WEATHER STARTING (50°F/10°C and above)
+NORMAL STARTING (32°F/0°C and above)

-- When engine starts, move the throttle control to the fast position. - The attachments and ground drive can now be used.
-If the engine does not accept the load, restart the engine and allow it to warm up for one minute using the choke as described above.
+- Move throttle control to fast position () and click into place. - Insert key into ignition and turn key clockwise (¬) to "START" position and release key as soon as engine starts. - When engine starts, the attachments and ground drive can now be used.
+If the engine does not accept the load and shuts off, restart the engine and allow it to warm up for one minute. - Leave throttle control in fast position () while mowing.

-COLD WEATHER STARTING (50°F/10°C and below)
+COLD WEATHER STARTING (32°F/0°C and below)